FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

         vii.
 Assign SIMUL = simulation model time with a representative TOUT = 0.1 or some other value. viii.
 Run the FLO-2D model again and the assigned stack depths will begin to move at the initiation of the model.

-3. A second option is to assign the TAILINGS_STACK_DEPTH.DAT in QGIS and then follow steps vi thru viii above to initiate the stack failure.
+3. A second option is to assign the TAILINGS_STACK_DEPTH.DAT in QGIS and then follow steps 5 thru 8 above to initiate the stack failure.

 FILE: LID_VOLUME.DAT
 ~~~~~~~~~~~~~~~~~~~~